AERI History

 Monday July 9 to Friday July 13, 2012

-AERI 2012 will be hosted at the University of California, Los Angeles from July 9-13, 2012.
-This year's institute will bring together incoming and continuing doctoral students, faculty and professionals from across the United States and worldwide.
-There will be a Digital Curation pre-conference, led by University of North Carolina Chapel Hill researchers, held at UCLA on July 8, 2012.
-Then, from July 9 to 13, plenaries will generate discussion on Grand Challenges in the Archival Field, Technology and Archives, AER Doctoral Fellows research agendas, Archival Literature Analysis, and lastly, a reflection on what AERI has accomplished these past three years to guide our community into the future.
+AERI 2012 was hosted at the University of California, Los Angeles from July 9-13, 2012.
+The institute brought together incoming and continuing doctoral students, faculty and professionals from across the United States and worldwide.
+There was a Digital Curation pre-conference, led by University of North Carolina Chapel Hill researchers, held at UCLA on July 8, 2012.
+Then, from July 9 to 13, plenaries generated discussion on Grand Challenges in the Archival Field, Technology and Archives, AER Doctoral Fellows research agendas, Archival Literature Analysis, and lastly, a reflection on AERI's past accomplishments and how to move our community into the future.
 We will also feature workshops, paper and poster presentations by U.S. and international archival scholars.

 Scholarship support was available to untenured ladder faculty and doctoral students whose major focus is Archival Studies and employed by or attending U.S. academic institutions.
 In addition, we launched the Emerging Archival Scholars Program (EASP) (2011-2015) to encourage minority students at the undergraduate and graduate levels to consider undertaking doctoral education in Archival Studies through a scholarship opportunity to attend AERI 2012.

-This year's AERI is funded by the Institute of Museum and Library Services.
-This will be the fourth of the week-long Archival Education and Research Institutes (AERI) that were previously held in 2009, 2010 and 2011.
+AERI has been funded by the Institute of Museum and Library Services.
+This was the fourth of the week-long Archival Education and Research Institutes (AERI) that were previously held in 2009, 2010 and 2011.

 Read the biographies of this year's Research Participants.